keithxemi/Engaged-UTF-8/README.md

 ***Firefox*** - Firefox add-on is now available for [download](https://addons.mozilla.org/addon/engaged-utf-8/) in the gallery.

-***Android*** - This requires using the Kiwi browser available in the Google Play Store.
-Then the same developer mode load unpacked installation method will work.
-Kiwi will need storage permission in Settings before downloading.
-It can install the extension from the zip file without extracting.
+***Android*** - This requires using the open source Chrome browser Kiwi, available in the Google Play Store.
+The extension will load from the Chrome Web Store link.

 *iPhone* *Safari* *iOS* - Not at this time.
 Ask an Apple Developer to use this open source to create this for those platforms.